Benue–Congo languages: Subdivisions

 Ukaan is also related to Benue–Congo; Roger Blench suspects it might be either the most divergent (East) Benue–Congo language or the closest relative to Benue–Congo.

 Fali and Tita are also Benue–Congo but are otherwise unclassified.

+Blench (2026) presents a revised classification.
+He classifies Kainji as a primary split since Kainji does not have many lexical roots that are found in Plateau, Jukunoid, Yukubenic, and Cross River.